The Mosquito Bucket Hack That Works

 Testimonials:

-How Does the Mosquito Bucket Work?
+How Do Mosquito Buckets Work?

-Mosquitoes need ¼-inch of standing water to successfully lay eggs.
-It takes a few days for the eggs to hatch into the little swimmers seen in Joanna’s photo below.
+It takes a few days for mosquito eggs to hatch into the little swimmers (larvae) seen in Joanna’s container, shown below.

 Related Stories: